askaborg/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+Modern web services often use Jason Web Tokens(JWT)s which are tokens issued by the server made of strings of cryptic text that can be stored on the client-side to make decisions towards permissible data.

 - [ ] What steps can you take in your web apps to keep your data secure?

+We use tokens to authenticate and identfy access restrictions for protected routes.
+Servicing on protocols such as HTTPS will encrypt our session so that our data is not compromised even it can be captured.

 - [ ] Describe how web servers work.

+Web servers are computing processes that service HTML pages, and in HTML 5 also xhtml 1 and DOM Leve 2 HTML which make web applications possible.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+CRUD or Create, Read, Update, Delete map to the HTTP methods Post, Get, Put, and Delete respectively.

 ## Project Set Up